crossplane/crossplane/design/one-pager-managed-resource-api-design.md

 1. Start with assuming all fields are optional.
 2. Convert the fields to required if any of CRUD calls you make requires them, i.e. it should be possible to call all CRUD operations with all those required fields filled.

+There is an edge case where `FieldA` is required but there is also `FieldARef`, which means in the runtime that reference will be resolved and `FieldA` will be populated.
+If there is a guarantee that no call will be made to the provider until `FieldA` is populated (at the time of this writing, there is), you need to add `omitempty` as struct tag so that Kubernetes allows the creation of the resource with only `FieldARef` populated.

 The decision flow for `Status` fields are different.
 The values for those fields are provided by the provider and overridden by the latest observation no matter what and we know that we'll get a full object body.
 However;